 This is the website platform that we know as ‘the real WordPress’ and provides you with tons of features with plugins.
 Whatever great things we have heard of WordPress, come with this one.
-With the open source availability, people around the world use it and contribute to it as well.
+With the open-source availability, people around the world use it and contribute to it as well.
 You don’t have to pay any extra money for availing this web platform as it is 100% free.

-So, you can use this platform as per your convenience.
+So, you can use this platform at your convenience.
 To do that you need to have your own domain name and web hosting to make it live on the internet.
 This is one of the reasons why it is also referred to as self-hosted WordPress as compared to the other.
 However, in the following section, you are going to get a brief about the pros and cons of this self-hosted WordPress.

 Benefits Of WordPress.org

 As already discussed, it comes with open-source availability which gives it too much flexibility that you can utilize for maximum benefits.
 With this website platform, you have full control of your website with all its aspects.
 You are free to do anything you want with it, as it offers you to customize it at your convenience.